Anna's Archive: Other issues

 Anna's Archive was among Google Search's ten most reported domains for DMCA takedown by June 2024.
 By November 2025, Google had removed 749 million Anna's Archive URLs from its search results, representing 5 percent of all takedown requests sent to the search engine since 2012.
 These requests came from over 1,000 authors and publishers.
 It has been one of the most targeted sites of Dutch anti-piracy service Link-Busters, which sends takedown requests to Google and other search engines on behalf of major publishers.

 In January 2025, the messaging app Telegram suspended the Anna's Archive channel for copyright infringement, despite the operators reportedly taking precautions to avoid infringing posts on the app.
 Z-Library's Telegram channel was suspended the same week, and neither was alerted of the action.
-The removals were speculated to be linked to legal action by an Indian court.
+The removals were speculated to be linked to legal action by the Delhi High Court.